 Felony crimes are more serious than a misdemeanor.
 Felony charges can fall into three basic classes: A, B or C. In Washington, felony cases are typically addressed in Superior Court.

-A Class C felony is the least serious of the felony classes.
+A Class C felony is the least serious.
 These crimes are punishable by as much as five years in prison and fines of up to $10,000.

 A Class B felony is a moderately serious felony.
 Penalties can include up to ten years in prison, plus up to $20,000 in fines.